by Hank Friedman

 1st and 9th: Hearing ones soul's calling.
 Committing to a spiritual path.
 Becoming a teacher.

 1st and 10th: Taking major actions in ones life.
 Attempting greater achievements.
 Changing careers to become more true to oneself.
+Becoming more visible in the eyes of the world.

 1st and 12th: The reliquishment of ego.
 The loss of self positively, e.g. spiritual breakthroughs, or negatively, breakdowns or addictions.
 (The strength/weakness of the two house lords is the determining factor.)